Suzanne Rowe: References for Students

 I am happy to serve as a reference for students in their job searches.
 By following the guidance on this site, you can help me be a more effective reference.

 Most often, you will list my name and contact information at the bottom of your resume or on a separate list of references.
 Include this information:

 Director, Legal Research and Writing Program

 Employers will call me and ask questions about your qualifications, your personality, and your suitability for that position.

 It is customary to ask in advance whether you can list someone as a reference.
 Sending me an e-mail is the easiest way to ask.
-When I agree to be a reference, please provide me with the following material:
+When I agree to be a reference, please provide me with electronic copies of the following material:

 - A signed "Information Release form," which is available at the law school's Career Center.

 - A current copy of your law school transcript (unofficial is fine).

 - A short summary of the type of work you are pursuing (area of law), the reasons for your interest in that work, any pertinent background or experience, where you want to work (geographic connections), etc. Feel free to use bullet points, which will be easy for me to refer to while talking on the telephone to an employer.
 Be as specific as you can.
 You can provide this information via e-mail or attach it to your resume and transcript.